jasonrandrews/arm-docker-demo/README.md

 docker run --rm jasonrandrews/hello-world:latest-amd64
 ```

-On the local Arm machine build the two Arm flavors.
+On the local Arm machine build the Arm image.

 ```bash
 docker context use default